-Understandably, university students might be dealing with anxiety.
+Undoubtedly, anxiety stands as one of the most common mental health issues in students.
 You’re away from home, away from friends and family, and you’re spending all your time in a new place with new people – not to mention having to deal with a full-on workload.

 Feelings of panic, worry and fear activate our ‘fight or flight’ response which is our body’s way of protecting us in threatening situations.
 Your heart rate goes up, and adrenaline is released to help you be stronger (fight) or move faster (flight).
 While some anxiety is completely normal, it can be damaging to your health over prolonged periods.
 As well as sharing how you’re feeling with those around you, there are practical things you can do to help maintain your anxiety levels.
 Exercise and simple breathing exercises that you can do anywhere can help your body settle down to a more natural, resting state and reduce feelings of panic.

 It might be that your course requires you to do a lot of presentations and this isn’t something you’ve had much experience with.
 Or, maybe you find yourself getting nervous when you meet new people at day-to-day university classes and events or in social situations.
 This is all normal and is all part of it.
 Managing your nerves is something that you can learn to do over time with more experience.
 You might find helpful advice online, like breathing techniques and body language tips and tricks.
 Just remember that others around you will often be feeling the same way.